dojo/docs/dojox/calendar.rst

 Only one event can be edited at a time.

-Note: for more information on item editing behavior and events, see [Advanced configuration> Event editing].
+Note: for more information on item editing behavior and events, See dedicated section of advanced configuration.

 Using the mouse
 ---------------